ACME-Climate/acme_processflow/source/configuration.rst

 Data types
 ----------

-The data_types section is the most complex and configurable part of the run configuration.
+The data_types section is the most complex and configurable part of the configuration process.
 The basic structure is that each sub-section defines a type of data, and then gives information about where to find the data, where to store the data, and what the file names are going to be.
 The values for each option are templates, which use substitutions to fill out the information at run time.
 Each substitution is made with values specific to the case the data is being included as part of.
 The following strings are used for replacement: